 Welcome!

 Do you want to order lucerne tree seeds or trees?
-Please take a few moments to browse through our website as we have very comprehensive information, detailed step-by-step instructions and photos to help inform you in your lucerne tree farming.
+Please take a few moments to browse through our website as we have very comprehensive information, detailed step-by-step instructions, and photos to help inform you in all aspects of lucerne tree farming.

 Please note ~

-• We only courier trees to clients living in South Africa due to international import and biosecurity regulations.
+• We are unable to courier trees internationally due to international biosecurity regulations.

 To order lucerne tree seeds or trees, please fill in the contact form on our Orders page and we will email you all the details.